HrishavBakulBarua/GTA-HDR/README.md

-# GTA-HDR: A Dataset for High Dynamic Range Content Creation and Qualtiy Assessment
+# GTA-HDR: High Dynamic Range Content Creation and Qualtiy Assessment using Deep Learning

 This page contains all the Datasets and Code bases involved in experimenting and establishing our newly proposed LDR-HDR dataset (GTA-HDR) for Deep Learning models.